 We hope that all shareholders who can do so will attend the Annual Meeting in person via the live webcast.
+The virtual meeting has been designed to provide the same rights to participate as you would have had at an inperson meeting.
 During the Annual Meeting, you may ask questions and will be able to vote your shares electronically from your home or any remote location with Internet connectivity.
-We will respond to as many inquiries at the Annual Meeting as time allows.
+We will allocate up to fifteen minutes to answer questions that we deem appropriate and that are pertinent to the Company and the business conducted at the Annual Meeting, and we intend to respond to as many such inquiries at the Annual Meeting as time allows.
+We request that each shareholder submit no more than two questions, and we may combine similar questions and answer them at once, so that we may have an opportunity to respond to as many questions as possible in the allotted time.
+If a shareholder has a question that is not appropriate for general discussion, you may contact our Investor Relations team at (720) 630-2600.

 If you plan to attend the Annual Meeting via the live webcast, you will need the 16-digit control number included in your Notice, on your proxy card or on the instructions that accompany your proxy materials.
-The Annual Meeting will begin promptly at 9:00 a.m., MDT.
-Online check-in will begin at 8:45 a.m., MDT, and you should allow ample time for the online check-in procedures.
+The Annual Meeting will begin promptly at 11:00 a.m., MDT.
+Online check-in will begin at 10:45 a.m., MDT, and you should allow ample time for the online check-in procedures.